When does learning pay off? A study on DRL-based dynamic algorithm configuration for carbon-aware scheduling: Method

 \subsubsection{States}

 The state space provides the agent with information about the current status and progress of the search.
-In our formulation, the state is represented by a five-dimensional vector of normalized metrics: current best fitness, mean fitness, coefficient of variation, remaining budget, and stagnation count.
+In our formulation, the state is represented by a five-dimensional vector of normalized metrics, which serves as input to the DRL agent: current best fitness, mean fitness, coefficient of variation, remaining budget, and stagnation count.
 This representation is designed to include all and only the information necessary to characterize the search dynamics in an instance-independent way, enabling the agent to learn policies that can generalize across diverse instance types.

 The first two components correspond to the best and average fitness values (i.e., lowest objective value) in the current population and provide a direct indication of the search progress.
 Both metrics are normalized with respect to the best fitness value of the initial generation in order to provide instance-independent observations and enable learning across heterogeneous instances.